1999 Grand National: Media coverage and aftermath

 The BBC retained the rights to broadcast the entire meeting live on BBC One for the 40th consecutive year, culminating with a Grandstand Grand National special on the Saturday, hosted for the final time by Des Lynam, who moved to rival broadcaster ITV later that year.
+Viewing figures showed that 10.1 million people watched the programme at 3.45pm.

 The commentary team for the second consecutive year consisted of John Hanmer, Tony O'Hehir and lead commentator Jim McGrath the latter of whom was calling home the winner for the second time.

 Racing UK broadcast the race into betting shops and sports social clubs across the country with commentary taken from the racecourse itself.
 Graham Goode called the winner home.

 Television pictures were broadcast from fixed cameras situated at Becher's Brook, the Canal Turn, Anchor Bridge crossing and the grandstand, as well as a tracking cam fixed to the roof of a car travelling alongside the runners.
 Additional cameras also covered the race from a helicopter, inside fences and from the perspective of the riders through cameras in the caps of Brian Harding and Stephen Wynne.
 These additional pictures were not used in the original broadcast of the race but were used during a detailed replay of the race where Richard Pitman, Peter Scudamore and Jamie Osborne talked viewers through the race.

 Winning jockey Paul Carberry said after the race: "I thought he had a good chance when the ground dried up.
 I got a good start and was handy the whole way.
 I was able to get a breather into him whenever I wanted.
 He jumped very well and I sat as long as I could.
 Going towards the second-last Adrian [Maguire, on Addington Boy] came in a bit, so I switched to the outside.
 I knew he would quicken and quicken.
 I got a great jump at the last, and from the elbow I didn't look back.
 I knew that he would keep going and nothing would get to him.
 It's a great feeling, but it'll take a while to sink in."

 Second-placed jockey Lorcan Wyer said: "Down at the start he [Blue Charm] was whipping round a bit, and I thought we might even fall at the first.
 He gave me a tremendous ride but didn't quite see it out at the end."

 Tony McCoy suffered bruised ribs during the race but none of the riders required hospital treatment.